What Is Bipolar Disorder?

 - A significant increase in goal-directed behavior, such as housecleaning, pacing, work-related behaviors, etc.

-There are numerous presentations that can occur in bipolar disorder.
-APA recognizes two primary types of bipolar disorder.
+There are two primary types of bipolar disorder.

 - Bipolar I disorder is diagnosed when an individual meets the diagnostic criteria for at least one full episode of mania.
 The person may, or may not, have had episodes of depression or hypomania.